TrackMania: TrackMania DS

+TrackMania DS is a TrackMania game for the Nintendo DS which was published in 2008 (EU)/2009 (US).
+It contained less features compared to it's PC counterpart, such as no online mode.

 TrackMania Turbo (DS)

 TrackMania: Build to Race

 On June 30, 2009, a TrackMania game for the Wii, titled TrackMania Wii was announced by jeuxvideo.com in an interview with one of the developers.
 The game features all the environments from TrackMania United apart from "Bay", due to the complexity of its scenery.
 The game was supposed to be released in North America under the title TrackMania: Build to Race on July 20, 2010 but on July 19, 2010, Michael Mota of Dreamcatcher Interactive, TrackMania Wii's publisher, told the Examiner "We made the announcement to the major retailers about the TrackMania delay; I’m not sure why that hasn’t been changed.
 The game has been delayed until December."
 The game eventually came out in North America on March 24, 2011.
 It has a more primitive online play system than the PC line of games and also uniquely features a special "F" class of tracks unlocked after a certain amount of medals are accrued.

 An updated Wii release date on the Nintendo website for the UK version published by Focus Home Interactive has been given as September 23, 2010.
 The game was released in Europe with the Build to Race subtitle removed.